Cost of Living in Texas

 Transportation

 You’ll need to hit the open road from time to time, and your family makeup can affect how much you need to spend to get everyone where they need to go.
-MIT’s Living Wage Calculator estimates what you can expect to spend on transportation, based on data for the first quarter of 2023.
+MIT’s Living Wage Calculator estimates what you can expect to spend on transportation, based on the most recent data available.

 Family Makeup